webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Absorbs-Energy.md

 ---
 aliases:
-  - Absorbs Energy
+- "Absorbs Energy"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Energy-Manipulation
-title: Absorbs Energy
-collection: Foci
-kind: Compendium
 ---

 ## Absorbs Energy
 You can harness kinetic energy and transform it into other kinds of energy.